 The Defendant also alleges a 15% profit margin entitlement from the total value of the Insulation Supply Subcontract, ie, 15% of S\$10m which equates to S\$1.5m, on its part to justify the retention of the Disputed Sum.
-This was explained by Gregory in Court as follows:
+This was explained by Gregory in Court as follows:101 cent, this is what --

-- A: ...
-So what we've done is that we considered that the delta between 15, which is the standard project margin for [the Defendant], which should be the project margin for [the Defendant], the delta, so 34.62 per cent minus around 15 per cent, this is what -- - COURT: No, minus 15 per cent for whom? - A: ...
-[The Defendant] at the end of the day, once the profit has been transferred for ... the [Management Agreements], the margin stands at 15 per cent, which is the standard margin for any project.
+A: ...
+So what we've done is that we considered that the delta between 15, which is the standard project margin for [the Defendant], which should be the project margin for [the Defendant], the delta, so 34.62 per cent minus around 15 per the profit has been transferred for ... the [Management Agreements], the margin stands at 15 per cent, which is the standard margin for any project.